 Professor Madison was on the New Law Teachers’ Committee for the Southeastern Association of Law Schools 2013 Conference and will present there on the steps in designing an effective course.

-Professor Madison —along with Professor L.O.
-Natt Gantt—led the formation and now co-direct the Center for Ethical Formation and Legal Education Reform.
-The Center began a mentorship program in the 2012-13 academic year in which first-year law students are paired with judges or lawyers to assist in allowing students to probe those outside of law school with experience in ethical challenges.
+Professor Madison—along with Professor L.O.
+Natt Gantt—led the formation of the Center for Ethical Formation and Legal Education Reform.
+They are now the co-directors.
+The Center began a mentorship program in the 2012-13 academic year, in which first-year law students were paired with judges or lawyers to assist in allowing students to probe those outside of law school with experience in ethical challenges.
 The Center also organizes presentations, Continuing Legal Education seminars, and workshops focused on the importance of developing ethical boundaries as a professional, and the degree to which that will affect one’s sense of integrity and fulfillment.